-Frequency of feeding session means fat content present in breast milk is proportional to the number of the times of feeding.
+The frequency of feeding sessions means the fat content present in breast milk is proportional to the number of times of feeding.
 If you nurse frequently to your baby then your breast refill and your baby is more likely to get more hind milk which has more fat content than foremilk.

 3. Eat More Unsaturated Fats or Healthy Fats

-Add healthy fats into your diet to make breastmilk fattier for breastfeeding mothers.
-Unsaturated fats (healthy fats) such as those found in nuts, salmon, sunflower seeds, eggs, olive oil for you and for your baby.
+Add healthy fats into your diet to make breast milk fattier for breastfeeding mothers.
+Unsaturated fats (healthy fats) such as those found in nuts, salmon, sunflower seeds, eggs, and olive oil for you and for your baby.

 Whatever you eat your baby will eat in some form.
-Focus on working more unsaturated healthier fats into your diet and saturates fats to make mother’s milk fattier.
-Make sure that you are using the limiting amount of saturated fats in your diet.
+Focus on working more unsaturated healthier fats into your diet and saturating fats to make mother’s milk fattier.
+Make sure that you are using a limiting amount of saturated fats in your diet.
 Saturated fats are found in fats meats and dairy.